-These Cranes have different types of Working Principle and Driving Media.
+These Cranes have different types of Working principles and Driving Media.

-You can operate Crane by Electric Power or Water also.
+You can operate Crane with Electric Power or Water also.

-Electric Driven Cranes are used in Manufacturing Plants whereas Hydraulic Cranes are widely used on Dock Siding, Warehouse or Big Workshops.
+Electric Driven Cranes are used in Manufacturing Plants whereas Hydraulic Cranes are widely used on Dock Siding, Warehouses, or Big Workshops.

-A Hydraulic Crane can lift a heavy load up to 250 Ton in weight.
+A Hydraulic Crane can lift a heavy load of up to 250 Ton in weight.

-In this post, I will cover the details about Hydraulic Crane.
+In this post, I will cover the details of the Hydraulic Crane.

 So, Here it comes Working on Hydraulic Crane